Amerigo Vespucci: Naming of America

 A thousand copies of the world map were printed with the title Universal Geography According to the Tradition of Ptolemy and the Contributions of Amerigo Vespucci and Others.
 It was decorated with prominent portraits of Ptolemy and Vespucci and, for the first time, the name America was applied to a map of the New World.

 The Introduction and map were a great success and four editions were printed in the first year alone.
 The map was widely used in universities and was influential among cartographers who admired the craftsmanship that went into its creation.
 In the following years, other maps were printed that often incorporated the name America.
 In 1538, Gerardus Mercator used America to name both the North and South continents on his influential map.
-By this point the name had been securely fixed on the New World.
+By this point the tradition of marking the name "America" on maps of the New World was secure.

+In 1513 Waldseemüller published a new map with the New World labelled "Terra Incognita" instead of "America", and the accompanying text names Columbus as discoverer.
 Many supporters of Columbus felt that Vespucci had stolen an honour that rightfully belonged to Columbus.
-Most historians now believe that he was unaware of Waldseemüller's map before his death in 1512 and many assert that he was not even the author of the Soderini letter.
+Most historians now believe that Vespucci was unaware of Waldseemüller's map before his death in 1512 and many assert that he was not even the author of the Soderini letter.